cms-jet/PFNano/README.md

     crab report -d [your crab directory]

 The processedLumis.json file will tell you which lumi sections you successfully ran over.
-If you have incomplete jobs, notFinishedLumis.json will list the unfinished lumi sections.
+The lumi sections for incomplete, failed, or unpublished jobs are listed in notFinishedLumis.json, failedLumis.json, and notPublishedLumis.json.
+More info can be found at https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3Commands#crab_report.

 4.)
 Run brilcalc on lxplus:

     brilcalc lumi -i processedLumis.json -u /fb --normtag /cvmfs/cms-bril.cern.ch/cms-lumi-pog/Normtags/normtag_PHYSICS.json -b "STABLE BEAMS"

 The luminosity of interest will be listed under "totrecorded(/fb)."
-You can also run this over notFinishedLumis.json.
+You can also run this over the other previously mentioned json files.

 Note: '-b "STABLE BEAMS"' is optional if you've already run over the golden json.
         Using the normtag is NOT OPTIONAL, as it defines the final calibrations and detectors that are used for a given run.